Last updated on January 10th, 2023

 - Introduce and stick to a good oral hygiene routine.
 Ask your dentist for tips on how to brush and floss correctly – or check out a few videos online.

-- Educate yourself on the signs of typical mouth and gum problems so you know what to watch out for.
+- Educate yourself on the signs of typical mouth and gum problems.

 - Don’t ignore problems.
 Catching things early reduces the stress and cost down the road.

-Overall though, based on the evidence currently available it is fair to say that vaping is much less of a danger to your teeth than smoking cigarettes, and in some cases, (say when using 0% nicotine e-liquids), it causes no obvious problems at all.
-So while inhaling nicotine does carry some potential for damage, the effects of this can be minimised greatly with little effort.
+Overall though, based on the evidence currently available it is fair to say that vaping is much less of a danger to your teeth than smoking cigarettes, In some cases, (say when using 0% nicotine e-liquids), it causes no obvious problems.
+So while inhaling nicotine does carry some potential for damage, the effects of this can be minimized greatly with little effort.